mandober/debrief.math/500-type-theory/tt.GLOSSARY.md

 ## Observational type theory
 Observational Type Theory (OTT) combines beneficial aspects of Intensional and Extensional Type Theory.
 It separates definitional equality, decidable as in ITT, and a substitutive propositional equality, capturing extensional equality of functions, as in ETT.

+What is called observational type theory (OTT) is a flavor of type theory in between extensional type theory and intensional type theory.

 ## Overloading
 An overloaded function has several different versions all with the same name, where the language picks the right one to call by examining the types of its arguments at each call site.